How do I translate ProjectHuddle into my language?

 The Poedit program lets you translate .po/.mo files on your computer.

-1. Download and install the Poedit program.
+- Download and install the free Poedit program.
+You can download this here: https://poedit.net/

 - Save your translation.
 When complete, you’ll want to save the file twice, as two separate files – a .po file and a .mo file.
-When you save the files, you must name them according to your language code with " ph-" prefix.
+When you save the files, you must name them according to your language code with "project-huddle" prefix.
 Find a list of language codes at WordPress in your Language.

 - Add the files.Add these files to the wp-content/languages/ph/ directory of your WordPress installation